Motivation

 @RequestMapping(value = {"/spinach", "/carrot", "/spenat", "/mrkev"}, headers = {"Accept-Language=en*", "Accept-Language=cs*"})

-Theory of mapping a request to a controller method in Spring MVC
+Request mapping to a controller method in Spring MVC

 Following figure shows request's lifecycle in a Spring application.